aklivity/zilla-demos/taxi/README.md

 1. Browse the topics in the [Kafka UI](http://localhost:8080/).
    - The [Redpanda Console](http://localhost:8080/) is available instead if you specified the `--redpanda` flag.
 1. You can browse the log compacted topic `taxi-locations` to see each location update coming in from active taxis.
+   - The `bus-locations` topic is all of the automatic updates that are routed by the zilla config
 1. The [Taxi UI](http://localhost/) pulls the most recent location for all of the unique taxis from Kafka.

 ## Load Testing

 The mqtt-simulation service includes a `default_routes.json` file, which starts a looping set of routes used in the demo.
 An additional file, `default_routes_load_test.json`, is available, which leverages the simulator's ability to generate multiple topics.

 1. You will see in the JSON file the config for managing the number of topics to generate by updating the `"RANGE_END"` value: